hernantz/blog/content/one-configpy-to-config-all.md

 reason, code should be as agnostic of these steps as possible and delegate that to another actor called: *Installer/Builder*.

-This new actor can be one or many tools combined, for example docker-compose, yum, gcc, ansible, etc.
+This new actor can be one or many tools combined, for example `docker-compose`, `yum`, `gcc`, `ansible`, etc.

 The installer actor is the one that knows how to bind code with the right configuration it needs and how to do it (through env vars or files or cli args or all of them).
-Because it knows the configuration it needs to inject into the project, it makes a good candidate to manage configuration.
-It can do so by having configuration templates for files or settings that will be injected into the environment, it knows about keeping secret/sensistive information protected, etc.
+Because it knows the configuration it needs to inject into the project, it makes a good candidate to manage  configuration templates for files, vars that will be injected into the environment, or how to keep secret/sensistive information protected.

-The dev(ops) flow has two clearly distinct realms:
+The devevelpment and operations flow has two clearly distinct realms:

 ```
 +-------+           +-------+          +--------+         +-------+         +-------+